Jewels of Diana, Princess of Wales: Tiffany earrings

-In 1994, Diana and her son Prince William were in the box at central court during the Wimbledon tennis tournament.
-The Princess was photographed extensively wearing an 18kt gold Signature Tiffany 5 row Bracelet from 1992.
+In 1994, Diana and her son Prince William were in the royal box at central court during the Wimbledon tennis tournament.
+The princess was photographed extensively wearing an 18 carat gold Signature Tiffany five-row bracelet from 1992.
 She was also seen wearing the bracelet and the matching earrings on 3 July 1994 at the Wimbledon men's finals.

 Platinum teardrop earrings

 These platinum earrings were worn by Diana when she fell asleep during an appearance in 1981, which gave her the nickname of “Sleeping Beauty”.
 She would announce her pregnancy with Prince William shortly after.
 The earrings were believed to have been on loan from the Queen and matched pearl choker she wore.
-The center stone of the earrings were either a diamond or opal as reports differ.
-They have not been seen on any member of the family since her passing.
+The centre stone of the earrings were either a diamond or opal (reports differ).
+They have not been seen on any member of the family since her death.

 Gold kidney bean-shaped earrings

-On 31 August 1997, the Princess was wearing a pair of gold, kidney bean-shaped earrings with four rolls which were believed to have given to her by Dodi Fayed.
-It was last worn by the Princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
+On 31 August 1997, the princess was wearing a pair of gold, kidney bean-shaped earrings with four rolls which were believed to have given to her by Dodi Fayed.
+It was last worn by the princess on the day of her death and subsequently became one of the 14 personal effects recovered from the crash scene.
 Due to the impact of the collision the earrings broke.
-Nurse Nubmbert received a call from Balmoral in the wake of the Princess' passing and was asked if the Princess was "wearing her favourite gold earrings".
-When the Princess' body arrived at the hospital she was only wearing the gold earring on her left ear.
-Paul Burrell received most of the Princess's personal effects at the Pitié-Salpêtrière Hospital in Paris.
-He was given only one gold earring and the other one was later found lodged in the Mercedes' dashboard with the clasp missing and slightly dented on 23 October 1997.
+Nurse Nubmbert received a call from Balmoral in the wake of the princess's passing and was asked if the princess was "wearing her favourite gold earrings".
+When the princess's body arrived at the hospital, she was only wearing the gold earring on her left ear.
+Paul Burrell received most of the princess's personal effects at the Pitié-Salpêtrière Hospital in Paris.
+He was given only one gold earring, and the other one was later found lodged in the Mercedes' dashboard with the clasp missing and slightly dented on 23 October 1997.

 Diamond and emerald drop earrings

-The Princess had only 2 pieces of emerald jewellery in her collection, an emerald and diamond bracelet given to her as a wedding gift from her new husband Prince Charles and a pair of diamond and emerald drop earrings which had also been given to the Princess from Charles; this time as a gift for her 22nd birthday.
+The princess had only 2 pieces of emerald jewellery in her collection, an emerald and diamond bracelet given to her as a wedding gift from her new husband Prince Charles and a pair of diamond and emerald drop earrings which had also been given to the princess from Charles; this time as a gift for her 22nd birthday.
 The earrings, consisting of pear-shaped emerald stones suspended on a diamond drop chain (set in platinum).
-The modern-style earrings dated from the Twenties, and were made to match the Delhi Durbar Parure, a suite of Cambridge emeralds originally owned by Queen Mary.
+The modern-style earrings dated from the 1920s, and were made to match the Delhi Durbar Parure, a suite of Cambridge emeralds originally owned by Queen Mary.